- Can I take a guided tour?

 Yes, we offer several guided tours of the Monticello house and grounds, including the Highlights Tour, the Behind-the-Scenes Tour, and the From Slavery to Freedom Tour.

 No, the self-guided tour is no longer available on a regular basis.
-However, our Grounds Ticket is offered throughout the day and you can explore the historic mountaintop's outdoor spaces and rooms under the main house.
+However, our Grounds Ticket is offered daily and you can explore the historic mountaintop's outdoor spaces and rooms under the main house.
 Our free Bloomberg Connects app or Audio Tour provide additional information about numerous stops as well.
 The Grounds Ticket includes all outdoor offerings, and you are free to arrive any time during the day of your reservation.

-What outdoor offerings are available?
+What outdoor programs and activities are available?

 Visitors can find outdoor exhibits and informative signs throughout the historic mountaintop.